Oodnadatta: World War II

 Oodnadatta's busiest era was World War II when the Australian Army and the Royal Australian Air Force set up local facilities to service troop trains and aircraft en route to Darwin.

 21st century

 Tourist traffic along the Oodnadatta Track and the mining industry keep the village alive.
 The Aboriginal school is the biggest employer.

 In 2018, the federal government announced a major upgrade to the Track, to better serve both the tourists and truck drivers on this major freight and cattle transport route.

+In 2023, a reverse osmosis water desalination plant was installed in the town, giving it access to treated drinking tap water for the first time.
+The town's drinking water supply was previously untreated groundwater from the Great Artesian Basin, which the state government warned residents to avoid as early as the 1980s due to the risk of the rare life-threatening brain infection primary amoebic meningoencephalitis.

 Access, facilities, attractions

 Oodnadatta can be reached by an unsealed road from Coober Pedy or via the unsealed Oodnadatta Track from Marree to Marla or from the north via Finke/Aputula, NT (on the "Old Ghan Heritage Trail").

 The Pink Roadhouse (so-called because it is painted bright pink) provides petrol, a general store, meals, a variety of accommodation, and post office facilities.
 The Transcontinental Hotel, built in the 1890s, is on the same side of the road, as is the caravan park.

 Oodnadatta is serviced twice weekly by the Coober Pedy Oodnadatta One Day Mail Run.
 The OKA mail truck also carries some general freight and passengers.

 The 1290 m air strip adjacent to the town, originally built during World War II, has a sealed surface.